 Editor's note: A version of this piece originally ran in July 2017.

-At the risk of stating the very obvious, the first step to creating a budget is knowing exactly how much paycheck is left over after taxes and retirement plan contributions, as well as necessary monthly expenditures--groceries, rent, loan payments, etc. But obvious though it may sound, few people actually sit down and map it all out.
+The first step in creating a budget is knowing exactly how much of your paycheck is left over after taxes and retirement plan contributions, as well as necessary monthly expenditures--groceries, rent, loan payments, etc. But obvious though it may sound, few people actually sit down and map it all out.

-According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2019 was about $50,000.
-So let's start at the beginning and create a sample budget based on that.
+According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2019 was about $50,000, so we'll create a sample budget based on that.

-I used this take-home pay calculator from ADP to compute approximately how much semimonthly paychecks would be after accounting for FICA, Social Security, and Medicare taxes.
+I used this take-home pay calculator from ADP to compute semimonthly take-home pay after accounting for FICA, Social Security, and Medicare taxes.
 The calculator also asks for state of residence to factor in state income taxes.
-I used Illinois in the example, partially because that's where I live, but also because the state has a 3.75% flat rate so it's easy to compute.
+I used Illinois in the example, partially because that's where I live but also because the state has a 3.75% flat rate, making it easy to compute.